Task A-1 Maintains safe and healthy workplace

 Evidence of Attainment |

-equipment is selected according to job requirements and used according to manufacturers’ specifications |
+shop tools and equipment are selected and used according to job requirements and manufacturers’ specifications |

-Range of Variables
+Range of Variables (include, but not limited to)

 Knowledge